Antonio "Tony" Montana

 - Even Evil Has Standards: Tony won't kill children.
 He also has a hands-off policy on women.

-- Friend to All Children: Has shades of this.
+- Friend to All Children: He has shades of this despite how it's been said his drug-dealing could have eventually impacted childrens' lives if he stayed in control.
 Tony is fairly pleasant to two kids he talks to while Manny tries to pick up a chick at the pool.
 He says that he'd really like to have kids with Elvira (which never happens, which is partly what starts the very public fight that finally drives Elvira away), and of course he will not kill children.

-- Hair-Trigger Temper: Is almost always on the brink of a cocaine-fueled rage.
+- Hair-Trigger Temper: He is aggressive and almost always on the brink of a cocaine-fueled rage.
 Nearly everything sets him off, especially people who go near his sister.

 - Implacable Man: His bravery and loyalty is what makes him a vital asset to his boss or his partner at the moment.
 Though his cocaine addiction has made him more of a liability.

 - Incest Subtext: Tony's violent protectiveness regarding his sister has more than a few shades of this, which is a callback to the original film this is a remake of.